Takopi's Original Sin: Characters

 Shizuka's classmate who tries to support her in any way he can, despite Shizuka repeatedly turning down his help.
 It is revealed later on that Naoki was being pressured by his mother as she compared him to his older brother Junya who was much more talented than him.
 Naoki was depressed due to his mother constantly calling him a failure and always expecting him to do just as well as Junya.
 Naoki eventually learns about Takopi and Marina's death and helps Shizuka by covering it up.
-Later on, Naoki and Junya reconcile, with Naoki confessing to killing Marina at Shizuka's persuasion.
+Later on, Naoki and Junya reconcile, with Naoki confessing to being involved in Marina's homicide.
 In the final timeline, Naoki is shown interacting more with his other friends and distancing himself from Shizuka and Marina.

+Production

+Manga production

+Author Taizan 5 stated that he originally chose to serialize his work on Shōnen Jump+ because he had read works such as Spy × Family.
+From there, his editor encouraged him to draw whatever he liked, so he decided to draw a slightly darker version of Doraemon.
+Using family issues as the theme to suit his preferences, he made it a time loop story in order to develop the story.
+When asked about how he came up with this worldview, which combines the real-world darkness of bullying and family problems with the unrealistic idea of life forms from outer space, Taizan 5 replied in an interview, "I've always liked suspense novels, and I also like children's topics, so I thought it would be interesting to combine the two worldviews."
+In an interview with Oricon News about the manga, Taizan 5 explained how he dealt with themes like bullying, domestic violence, and abusive parenting.
+He went on to explain that he chose to depict scenarios where the issue of blame was not clear and could not be laid solely on one individual.

+Anime production

+The Takopi's Original Sin anime was produced by the studio Enishiya.
+It was the first time that the studio has produced an anime TV series.
+It is a six-episode series written and directed by Shinya Iino.
+He was responsible in making the anime based on the story of the manga which is emotionally charged and deep.